Licensed Yacht BrokersYachts for SaleRENNEGADE - WESTPORT FOR SALE

 Day head

-The day head is an elegant retreat featuring a stone vanity top with a crystal vessel sink, a wall‑mounted cabinet, a mirror and a dependable Headhunter toilet, delivering luxury and practicality in perfect balance.
+The day head is appointed with a stone vanity top crowned by a crystal vessel sink, paired with a sleek wall-mounted cabinet for streamlined storage and a mirror that enhances light and space, while a dependable Headhunter toilet completes the suite with yacht-grade performance.

 Galley